-There are certain steps that you can take to reduce the impact of lead exposure in your home.
-By taking these steps, you will ensure that your family is able to avoid long term injuries, even if you live in an older home.
+There are specific steps that you can take to reduce the impact of lead exposure in your home.
+By taking these steps, you will ensure that your family can avoid long-term injuries, even if you live in an older house.

 - Incorporate foods into your family’s diet that help the body reject or eliminate lead.
 Any food that contains calcium, iron or vitamin C will act as a first defense against the absorption of lead.
 Making these foods staples in your home will help— dairy products, green and leafy vegetables, beans, lean meat, peanut butter, oranges, grapefruit, tomatoes and vitamin C rich juices.

-- Don’t use dishes with lead based coating or paints.
-Crystal, pewter and ceramic are common sources of lead, so if you have old dishes, evaluate them to determine whether they contain lead.
+- Don’t use dishes with lead-based coating or paints.
+Crystal, pewter and ceramic are conventional sources of lead, so if you have old plates, evaluate them to determine whether they contain lead.

 - If you notice cracks or chips in your paint, contact your health department to learn how to repair it properly.
 During your repair, you may kick lead dust up into the air, making the situation even worse.
-The health department can help you make these repairs in the most effective and safe manner possible.
+The health department can help you make these repairs are done safely and effectively.

 - Clean your environment and any surface your child comes into contact with regularly.
-This includes washing toys, stuffed animals and objects that come in close contact with the mouth and face on a routine basis.
-Encourage your children to wash their hands and faces before meals and bed time.
+This cleaning process includes washing toys, stuffed animals, and objects that come in close contact with the mouth and face on a routine basis.
+Encourage your children to wash their hands and faces before meals and bedtime.

-- Be wary of jewelry, old furniture and keys.
-If you would like to be alerted of product recalls due to lead content, you can sign up at www.cpsc.gov/cpsclist for regular notifications.
+- Be wary of jewelry, old furniture, and keys.
+If you would like to be alerted to product recalls due to lead content, you can sign up at www.cpsc.gov/cpsclist for regular notifications.

-While it is not the duty of a property owner to inspect your home for lead contamination, it is his or her duty to respond to written requests to make repairs when lead is found in the home.
-It is also the duty of any property owner to educate and warn residents about the possibility of lead exposure if the building was constructed before 1978 or contains old plumbing that could increase the risk of contamination.
+While it is not the duty of a property owner to inspect your home for lead contamination, it is his or her duty to respond to written requests to make repairs when lead is detected in the house.
+Any property owner must also educate and warn residents about the possibility of lead exposure if the building was constructed before 1978 or contains old plumbing that could increase the risk of contamination.
 To learn more about your legal rights, contact one of our qualified Chicago lead exposure lawyers.